motm-therapy/website/docs/appointments.md

 ---
-description: This page contains information on how to book appointments with providers at Matters of the Mind Therapy, LLC.
+description: This page contains information on how to book appointments with providers at Matters of the Mind Therapy, PLLC.
 ---

 # :fontawesome-regular-calendar-days: Appointments